 4. Harmony makes a design sing

-Every element of a layout should work together — right down to its HTML and CSS.
+Every important element of a layout should work together — right down to its HTML and CSS.
 If the oversized button in a contrasting color doesn’t have good reasons for its nonconformity, it won’t feel right.
 Incongruities distract and interrupt the user experience.
 It’s hard to see the overall great when something feels off.
 On the same token, bad user experience can cause website visitors to bounce — hurting your chances of ranking in Google.

-A good designer makes things user-friendly and knows what fonts, visuals, and types of navigation capture attention, and they have a vision for how they all fit together.
+A good designer makes things user-friendly and knows what fonts, visuals, and types of navigation capture attention.
+They have a vision for how they all fit together.
 New designers are often tempted to cram as much excitement they can into a layout.
 But when too many elements are demanding our attention, we lose focus.

 Brand guidelines and a living style guide can help with consistency.
 Brand guidelines serve as a comprehensive explanation for everything from content to colors.
 And a living style guide shows how everything looks together and makes site-wide changes easy and immediate.